parthsompura/Social-Distancing-Detector/README.md

 4. Math
 5. Time

-Download the below file and add them to your repo: [click here](https://pjreddie.com/darknet/yolo/)
+Download yolov3.weights for COCO dataset from this link and add it to your repo, [click here](https://pjreddie.com/darknet/yolo/)

 # Installation of Model: